anthonygrees/lw_container_scanner_demo/README.md

-# lw_container_scanner_demo
+# Lacework Inline Scanner GitHub Actions Container Demo
-GitHub Actions demo for Lacework Scanner
+GitHub Actions demo for Lacework Inline Scanner

 ### About
 This action pulls a PacMan Container and then Scan's it with the Lacework Inline CVE scanner.